Qwerty: A Basis-Oriented Quantum Programming Language: Acknowledgment

-\begin{acks} The authors thank Elton Pinto and Eugene Dumitrescu for helpful discussions on quantum programming language design.
+The authors thank Elton Pinto and Eugene Dumitrescu for helpful discussions on quantum programming language design~\cite{dumitrescu_integrating_2023}.
+We also thank Pulkit Gupta for helpful discussions on the draft.
 We acknowledge support for this work from NSF planning grant \#2016666, ``Enabling Quantum Computer Science and Engineering'' and through the ORNL STAQCS project.
-This research was supported in part through research infrastructure and services provided by the Rogues Gallery testbed~\cite{young_experimental_2019} hosted by the Center for Research into Novel Computing Hierarchies (CRNCH) at Georgia Tech.
-The Rogues Gallery testbed is primarily supported by the National Science Foundation (NSF) under NSF Award Number \#2016701.
-Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s), and do not necessarily reflect those of the NSF. \end{acks}
+Support for this work also came from the U.S. Department of Energy, Office of Science, Advanced Scientific Computing Research Accelerated Research in Quantum Computing Program under field work proposal ERKJ332.
+This research was supported in part through research infrastructure and services provided by the Rogues Gallery testbed~\cite{powell_wrangling_2019,young_experimental_2019} hosted by the Center for Research into Novel Computing Hierarchies (CRNCH) at Georgia Tech.
+The Rogues Gallery testbed is primarily supported by the NSF under NSF Award Number \#2016701.
+Any opinions, findings and conclusions, or recommendations expressed in this material are those of the author(s), and do not necessarily reflect those of the NSF.